mini-M-py/Note/Note/os/introductions.md

 OS is in charge of making sure the system (hardware) operates correctly and efficiently in an easy-to-use manner.
 The primary way the OS does this through a technique called `virtualization`.
-That is OS takes physical resources and transform it into more powerful easy-to-use virtual form and also called **virtual machine**.
+That is OS takes physical resources and transform it into more powerful easy-to-use virtual form and called **virtual machine**.

-#### OS as an resource manager
+#### OS as a resource manager
-`Virtualization` allows many programs to run on cpu and many program concurrently access their own instructions and data and many prgramme access devices.
-Thus OS manage all those devices to run progrmmes, OS is sometime known as resource manager.
+`Virtualization` allows many programs to run on cpu and many program concurrently access their own instructions and data and many program access devices.
+Thus, OS manage all those devices to run programmes, OS is sometime known as resource manager.

-To utilize all those features of OS, it provides some interface (APIs) which user can call and ask OS to performe certain task.
+To utilize all those features of OS, it provides some interface (APIs) which user can call and ask OS to perform certain task.
 Those APIs calls also known as `system calls`.
 OS provides few hundred of `system calls`.
 We also sometimes say that OS's provides **standard library**.

 People use to call it `supervisor` or even `master control program`.

 ### Structure of Operating System
-Here are some basic strutures of OS.
-Operating systems are filled with many complex programs but one can start developing it small, simple and limited and then grew beyond their original structure or scope.
+Here are some basic structures of OS.
+Operating systems are filled with many complex programs but one can start developing it small, simple, and limited and then grew beyond their original structure or scope.

 #### Simple Structure
-This is non modular structure that is all the abstract layer of os are interconnected with each other.
-Changing one  part of OS may significantly affect on other  part  of os.
+This is non modular structure that is all the abstract layer of OS are interconnected with each other.
+Changing one part of OS may significantly affect on other part of OS.

 ![Simple structure](resource/os_image1.png)